nleiva/xrgrpc/README.md

 ### Get Config

-Retrieves the config from one target device described in [config.json](example/input/config.json), for the YANG paths specified in [yangpaths.json](example/input/yangpaths.json)
+Retrieves the config from one target device described in [config.json](example/input/config.json), for the YANG paths specified in [yangpaths.json](example/input/yangpaths.json).
+If you want to see it using [OpenConfig models](https://github.com/openconfig/public/tree/master/release/models), you can issue `./getconfig -ypath "../input/yangocpaths.json` instead.

 ```shell
 example/getconfig$ ./getconfig